onlexnet/sin-net-reports/uservice-timeentries/main/README.md

 # Dev notes

-## To run locally
-- one time poeration when you cloned new repo:
-  - cd ..
-  - ./links.sh
-- **docker-compose up** to run database
-- next, run from VSCode using F5 (assumption: java pack extension installed in VSCode)

 ## Profiles
 We support some profiles in backend code to allow run them with different configurations:
 - dev - no security